lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

     :class: dropdown

-    Use molecule template to easily insert as many atoms connected by bonds (i.e. molecule) as you want.
+    Use molecule template to easily insert as many atoms connected by bonds (i.e. molecules) as you want.
 A molecule template typically begins as follow:

     ..  code-block:: lammps